-Adjacent islands usually make use of bridges (Bergman, 2018), tunnels (Lerner & So, 2017), or ferries (Wilmsmeier et al., 2020) to connect the railways to the mainland, so adjacent islands can be deemed undivided portions of their adjacent mainland.
+Adjacent islands usually make use of bridges [5], tunnels [6], or ferries [7] in order to connect the railways to the mainland, so adjacent islands can be actually deemed undivided portions of their adjacent mainland.
 Madagascar however is a long way away from Africa, so no bridge, tunnel or ferry is available and there is no intention to construct one, nor is there an achievable plan for that.

-Island name Distance from the mainland (km) Connected by a rail or a road to a mainland
+Island name Distance from mainland (km) Connected by a rail or a road to a mainland

 Long Island 0.3 Yes

 Sicily 3 Yes

 Hainan 20 Yes

 Madagascar 420 No

 Table 1.
-Distance from selected islands to the mainland
+Distance from selected islands to mainland